Azure-Samples/azure-sdk-for-python-storage-blob-upload-download/README.md

 ### Create a Storage Account using the Azure Portal

-Step 1 : Create a new general-purpose storage Account to use for this tutorial.
+Step 1 : Create a new general-purpose Storage Account to use for this tutorial.

 *  Go to the [Azure Portal](https://portal.azure.com) and log in using your Azure account.
 *  Select **New** > **Storage** > **Storage account**.